MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 The *import* option works in a way familiar to Python developers, Making them available for use by the Sarracenia core, or flowCallback.
-Developers can add additional protocols for messages or file transfer.
+Developers can add additional protocols for notification messages or file transfer.
 For example::

   import torr